I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 TCDSB Director of Education Rory McGuckin noted that many of the behaviors in the Del Grande amendment were criminal in nature and would result in criminal charges.
 Del Grande continued to say that he was being hyperbolic in making the amendment and asked, "where else does it end?
 Where else does it stop? … That was the point I was making."

-As of this writing, it is now 15 days since Del Grande made his comments.
-It is now 15 days where the TCDSB reportedly has done nothing, in spite of having received complaints through phone and online channels, according to a CBC news article.
-There are now over 1,100 signatures on an online petition imploring McGuckin to remove Del Grande as a trustee as a result of his comments.
+For 15 days after Del Grande made his comments, the TCDSB reportedly did nothing, in spite of having received complaints through phone and online channels, according to a CBC news article.
+There were over 1,100 signatures on an online petition imploring McGuckin to remove Del Grande as a trustee as a result of his comments.

 Michael Del Grande, You Were Wrong